 If you suffer from social anxiety I want you to know that you're not on your own!
 It's such a common condition, but oh - what a painful one.
-How lonely you must feel at times.
+How lonely you're likely to feel at times.

 When you’re facing a big life decision, such as buying a house or quitting your job to start your own company, it’s completely normal to feel stressed and anxious.
 That's no surprise as the consequences of something going amiss can be devastating.

 In these cases, your apprehension (feeling on edge) can be helpful.
 It makes you just that little bit sharper and gives you the added motivation to think through your choices.

 But, that's not what we're talking about, is it?
 You're probably anxious when it comes to 'just' facing up to meeting people.
 Bumping into someone, having to attend a meeting or even a party is probably causing you a major 'wobble'.
 In these cases, that sense of apprehension goes into overdrive and isn't useful to you... you're suffering from social anxiety.
 And chances are, you've done your damnedest to hide it from people.

 This difficult condition is characterised by feelings ranging from discomfort in social situations to an absolute terror of being negatively judged and evaluated by other people.
 It makes you worry that you'll embarrass yourself in some way, be rejected or publicly humiliated.

 This is not just shyness - however painful.
 No, it's more than that... you're afraid of people.